-- Build credit history
+- Build credit history.

-- For emergencies
+- For emergencies.

 Whether it’s a parking fine, a car accident or a nasty surprise at the dentist, major, unexpected costs are a part of being an adult.
 If you don’t have enough money in your bank account to cover emergencies, you could use a credit card to pay what’s required upfront.

-- Necessary, big-ticket items
+- Essential, big-ticket items.

-If you’re paying for several big-ticket items around the same time, it can seriously eat into your bank balance.
 A credit card may help ease some of your cash flow concerns by allowing you to buy what you need when you need it.
 You may even be able to avoid interest charges by getting a credit card with a 0% intro APR period.

-- Overseas holiday
+- Overseas trip.

-- Student costs
+- Student costs.

 How to improve your chances of approval when applying for a credit card